 A written authorisation (unless renewed or cancelled) will cease to have effect after 3 months.
-Urgent oral or written authorisations, unless renewed, cease to have effect after 72 hours, beginning with the time when the authorisation was granted.

 Renewals should not normally be granted more than seven days before the original expiry date.
 If the circumstances described in the application alter, the applicant must submit a review document before activity continues.